blha303/xmail-endpoints/README.md

 ##xmail-endpoints

 Pretty simple, really.
 I needed handy endpoints for xMail's API, so I made this.
+It's not quite a RESTful API, but it's close?
+Closer than before, anyway.

 You can see it in action at http://blha303.com.au/xmail/